akanadocs/docs-test/ev/envision_login/env_login_options.md

   **LDAP JNDI Provider Class** - The LDAP Service Provider Name.

-4. After completing the configuration click **Finish** and restart the container.
+4. After completing the configuration click **Finish** and restart the Envision container.
 After the container has successfully restarted, re-login into the *Envision Console* using the new custom login.

 <a href="#top">back to top</a>